TruStory/truchain/docs/spec/staking/README.md

 * argument creators get 70% interest reward from each staker
 * stakers keep 30% interest

 This incentive structure heavily rewards argument creation.
-Agreeing is a lightweight way to earn 30% interest.
+Upvoting is a lightweight way to earn 30% interest.
 But to earn full interest and rewards, content creators are encouraged to write arguments.